You need to sign in or sign up before continuing.

 Cli-Fi, Cyber punk, Steampunk, hi-tech cutting-edge, near future hard science fiction, urban fantasy, alternate history and speculative fiction in general.

 Sapiens and Homo Deus, Green Earth and The Ministry For The Future by Kim Stanley Robinson.
 Earth and Existence by David Brin.
-The Genius Plague by David Walton, Narcissus and Goldmund by Hermann Hesse, Brave New World by Aldous Huxley, Cat's Cradle by Kurt Vonnegut, Catch 22 by Joseph Heller, etc. I have been a beta reader for David Brin and David Walton, and was acknowledged in "The Genius Plague".
+The Genius Plague by David Walton, Narcissus and Goldmund by Hermann Hesse, Brave New World by Aldous Huxley, Cat's Cradle by Kurt Vonnegut, Catch 22 by Joseph Heller, etc. I am a beta reader for David Brin.
+David Walton acknowledged my contributions in "The Genius Plague".

 Movies: Birdy, Baghdad Café, 2001, Alien, Bladerunner; more listed on my Facebook page.